hd-code/typescript-snippets/README.md

 # Typescript Snippets

 This repo contains a collection of helpful code snippets in TypeScript for several topics.
-See `snippets` folder for the actual code, the `docs` folder holds high level documentation for all the snippets.
+See `snippets` folder for the actual code snippets.
+They are grouped into modules by topic.

-All snippets are automatically tested by the corresponding `*.test.ts` files besides the snippets.

 ## Installation & Usage